An Unbiased Review of Both Carriers Flight Experience

 Four years later, it seems a smart decision by Qantas management team.

-Not only they can offer 1-stop journeys from Australia to most European destinations (before the London-Perth service starts in March 2018), but also because of the increased frequencies and destinations in the Asia/Pacific region (due to allocated aircraft to those routes).
+Not only they can offer 1-stop journeys from Australia to most European destinations (Qantas now offers non-stop flights from the UK to Perth), but also because of the increased frequencies and destinations in the Asia/Pacific region (due to allocated aircraft to those routes).

 If you are in Europe and want to visit Australia – whether you’re traveling non-stop to Dubai or backtracking to London – the question is, however, if you should choose Emirates or Qantas as your carrier to the biggest leg (about 14 ½ hours from Dubai to Australia).